Terminal to Terminal Auto Transport: Benefits, Process, and Costs

 |---|---|---|

-| Cost | Generally Lower (Economy Option). | Higher (Premium Convenience). |
+| Cost | Generally lower (economy option) | Higher (premium convenience) |

-| Convenience | Requires you to drive to/from the terminal. | Driver comes to your home or office. |
+| Convenience | You drive to/from the terminal | Driver comes to your home or office |

-| Scheduling | Flexible drop-off dates; good for busy schedules. | Requires you to be present for a specific window. |
+| Scheduling | Flexible drop-off dates; no waiting for driver window | You must be present for a specific pickup window |

-| Vehicle Safety | Parked in an open lot; exposed to elements. | Moves directly from origin to destination. |
+| Vehicle Exposure | Parked in open lot; exposed to elements during wait | Moves directly from origin to destination |

 Who Should Choose Terminal Shipping?